- Would you like to listen in?

 Gert: I think it’s a fair question.
-And I have to say, we have been getting pretty good at assessing what we can and we can’t do over time.
+And I have to say, we have been getting pretty good at assessing what we can and can’t do over time.
 So I’ve been doing this for 19 years, I’ve been through all the algorithm updates.
 I’ve started this before there were official algorithm updates.
 And we have received them or gotten to a level where we get quite good at assessing also what it can take to improve results.
 Okay?
-So SEO is a long term game, there are quick wins you can do, which are going to produce results 99 percent of the time, within weeks.
+So SEO is a long-term game, there are quick wins you can do, which are going to produce results 99 percent of the time, within weeks.
 And then there are things that might take six months, eight months, 12 months depending on how competitive your niche is.

-So there are rare cases where I’m not confident enough to be able to work with the project, but this is not only an SEO-related issue, but it’s also an issue about certain niches, maybe, that work a little bit differently.
-Certain team set ups or types of sites where we are not, we take the initially, the flexibility we have to add content, to optimize the website, to do technical updates on the site, etc. And clients might say, now, the site is not going to be touched.
+So there are rare cases where I’m not confident enough to be able to work with the project, but this is not only an SEO-related issue, but it’s also an issue about certain niches, maybe, that works a little bit differently.
+The certain team setups or types of sites where we are not, we take the initiative, the flexibility we have to add content, to optimize the website, to do technical updates on the site, etc. And clients might say, now, the site is not going to be touched.
 We’re just leaving it like this.
-We don’t want to risk any possible errors, etc. It makes it very hard for an agency then to be able to help a client.
+We don’t want to risk any possible errors, etc. It makes it very hard for an agency to be able to help a client.
 So there are rare cases where we would just, in the initial evaluation call, tell the client, Look, I don’t think we’re a good fit due to these three reasons, for example, and maybe in case there is some way to overcome this, we are happy to help.
 Or otherwise, we would refer to maybe a known other agency or to web support provider or whatever.

 James: Nice.
 Do you ask them for a referral as well?
 And maybe they know someone who you can help?